Best Cheap Health Insurance in Wisconsin (2025)

 What is the average monthly cost of health insurance in Wisconsin?

 Health insurance in Wisconsin costs an average of $608 per month if you pay full price.
-Rates are cheaper if you're young, you choose a plan with less coverage or you qualify for health insurance discounts.
+Rates are cheaper if you're younger, you choose a plan with less coverage or you qualify for health insurance discounts.
 The typical cost after discounts is $117 per month, and how much you'll pay is based on your income.

 What is the best health insurance in Wisconsin?